pavlinpetkov420/data_sql_spark_learning/README.md

 This project is going to include data file sources or links from where to download them.
 It is going to include some exercises with exponentially growing difficulty and their solutions.
-Feel free to connect if something doesn't look good, need fix or have some ideas to improve this project.
+Feel free to contact me for any reason related with project or not.